shreyasnarsale/TE.IT.MachineLearning/README.md

 ### 👨‍💻 Author

 **Shreyas Narsale**
-  Machine Learning

----

-Would you like me to add:

 * ✅ Example model training code (e.g., Logistic Regression or Random Forest)
 * ✅ or keep it as a dataset collection README only?